 - Chronic facial pain with tension headaches and migraines, caused by intense muscle contraction, as well as earaches

 - Worn down or flattened tooth surfaces, which may reveal the yellow underlying tooth structure known as dentine

 - Loose teeth with possible damage to the tooth sockets

 - Stiffness and pain in the jaw joint muscles; this can cause restricted opening of the mouth and difficult chewing.
 Sometimes, the temporomandibular joint (TMJ or jaw joint) may suffer damage that is slow to heal.

 Protecting teeth and restorations is generally regarded as one of the most important services that a dentist can provide.
-The only solution that is available, is a custom-fitted dental splint, which provides total protection of the teeth while sleeping, when the forces of bruxism are at their greatest.
+The only solution that is available, is a custom-fitted dental splint, which provides total protection of the teeth while sleeping when the forces of bruxism are at their greatest.
 It can potentially save patients thousands of dollars in future dental treatment.
 The custom-fitted dental splint is a small, thin mouthguard, made from high standard materials, that fits snugly over the teeth.
-It is a very simple procedure to obtain a splint, by taking an impression of your teeth which only takes around 5 minutes, it is then sent off to our laboratory to be custom made and within 2 weeks you will then have a 20 minute appointment with Dr Julie Ghaly to fit in the splint.
+It is a very simple procedure to obtain a splint, by taking an impression of your teeth which only takes around 5 minutes, it is then sent off to our laboratory to be custom made and within 2 weeks you will then have a 20-minute appointment with the team at Dentistry in Canterbury to fit in the splint.